Sharwarip09/ID3-Algorithm/README.md

 #VEHICLE INSAURANCE PREDICTION
-Analyzing a portfolio of 400,000 health insurance policyholders using Machine Learning.
+Analyzing a portfolio health insurance policyholders using Machine Learning.
 Strategically cross-selling additional products to broaden the company's offerings to existing clients.